working-group-purescript-es/purescript-elmish/docs/getting-started.md

-The `elmish-html` library models all events of standard DOM elements as an effectful function (i.e. `EffectFn1`) taking a `Foreign` parameter, even though the underlying value is actuall React Synthetic Event.
+The `elmish-html` library models all events of standard DOM elements as an effectful function (i.e. `EffectFn1`) taking a `Foreign` parameter, even though the underlying value is actually React Synthetic Event.
 Mostly this is because it's still a work in progress.
 Events may get a more interesting type in the future.